Mental Health & Well-Being

 - to give participants the practical skills to spot triggers and signs of mental health issues

 The courses also help to destigmatise mental illness.

 As a qualified First Aid for Mental Health instructor, Luitgard offers a variety of programmes to communities and employers:

 - Short online or onsite First Aid for Mental Health Awareness sessions to reduce stigma and give the community an idea of the impact of mental health conditions.

 - Half-day training courses to boost knowledge and confidence in dealing with mental health issues

-- Two-day Workplace Mental Health First Aider courses for in-depth understanding of mental health, factors that can affect wellbeing and steps to reassure and support a person in distress
+- One or two-day Workplace Mental Health First Aider courses for in-depth understanding of mental health, factors that can affect well-being and steps to reassure and support a person in distress